XOZ3E/MIND-DUMP/README.md

 # MIND-DUMP

+## LET ME KNOW IF YOU WANNA DEVELOP OR HAVE ANY IDEA

+## THERE ARE MANY LIKE THIS ON INTERNET BUT

+- **THEY HAVE PRICING**: It's free and opeb.
+- **YOU NEED TO CONNECT TO ACCOUNT OR THEY ARE WEB BASED**: Complete offline.
+- **HARD TO CHAGE OR MODIFY**: Mine is a simple Tkinter layout so you can modify.

 ## Overview

 **Mind Detective** is a mind mapping application that allows users to visually organize their thoughts and ideas.
 Users can add points, connect them with lines, and include images and text to create a comprehensive mind map.
 This application is built using Python's Tkinter library and provides a user-friendly interface for brainstorming and idea management.